Skip to main content

 After probation (contract silent) One month (statutory default)

-Unlike some jurisdictions, Hong Kong does not have escalating notice periods based on length of service.
-The notice period is the same whether you have worked for 1 year or 20 years — unless the contract says otherwise.
+Unlike the UK or Australia, Hong Kong does not have escalating notice periods based on length of service.
+One year or twenty years — the statutory notice is the same, unless the contract says otherwise.

 Where the calculator helps

-• Verifying when a one-month notice period expires using the anniversary rule
+• Computing when a one-month notice period expires using the anniversary rule

-• Checking whether a notice period end date falls on a working day or holiday
+• Checking whether the notice expiry date falls on a working day or holiday

-• Planning handover timelines based on working days within the notice period
+• Counting the working days within the notice period for handover planning

 For calculator details, see the Info Guide.